-Some employers will be calling you to arrange a time.
+Some employers will call you to arrange an interview time.
 When you answer, sound professional by saying hello and stating your name.
 Only answer your phone when you are in a quiet place and have time to talk.
-In case you miss a call, ensure that your voicemail message is professional and clearly identifies you.
+If you miss a call or are unable to answer, ensure that your outgoing voicemail message is professional and clearly identifies you.
 While you are waiting for these calls, make sure you have pen and paper handy at all times, as you never know when they might call.
 Return any employer phone calls promptly.

 Scheduling Interviews by Email

-Read the instructions carefully.
-Many employers ask for specific details in the subject line of the email, so be certain to follow those.
-If there are not any instructions, put the job title and the words “Drexel University Co-op Interview” in the subject line.
+Read any provided instructions carefully.
+Many employers ask for specific details in the subject line of the email or in the email itself, so be certain to include those.
+If there are no instructions, put the job title in the subject line.
+If you are a co-op student, it can also be helpful to include "Drexel University Co-op Interview" in the subject line.

 Subject: Drexel University Co-op Interview – ________________ Position